LoicGuinais/capacitor-midi-device/README.md

-# capacitor-midi-device
+# @midiative/capacitor-midi-device

-connect midi devices to your app
+Connect midi devices to your app

 ## Install